miguelmota/rust-wasm-example/README.md

 }
 ```

-Build WASM
+Build WASM:

 ```bash
 wasm-pack build
 ```

-Output
+Output location:

 ```bash
 ./target/wasm32-unknown-unknown/release/rust_wasm_example.wasm
 ```

 You can now use the compiled wasm in your program.
-In this example, well load it as a [Node.js](https://nodejs.org/en/) module.
+In this example, well load it as a [Node.js](https://nodejs.org/en/) module:

 ```js
 const fs = require('fs')